Traveling Abroad? Your Life Insurance May Still Cover You

 How long are you staying abroad?

+What to do with insurance when I move overseas?
 The next consideration is the length of time you plan on traveling.
 Usually, if you travel outside the United States for a period longer than six months, you will be treated as a Non-U.S. Resident, which could stall your life insurance coverage until you return.
 If you plan to move out of the United States and/or maintain dual residences, your life insurance company will do a deep dive into the country to which you plan to relocate.
 To assess the risk involved with living in another country, life insurance companies will look into the country’s economic conditions, public health and sanitation standards, quality of medical facilities, and more.

 What will you be doing abroad?

 Lastly, life insurance companies will consider what activities you plan to engage in during your time outside of the United States.
 If you plan to travel for a week-long vacation to Venice, Italy to sightsee, that involves less risk than if you were to white water raft and sky-dive all over India for a month.
+If you are working overseas indefinitely, you may want to change policies to one that will better accommodate your lifestyle needs, whether you are freelancing, conducting remote work, or are hired by an overseas company.

 Because so many considerations are made, we suggest that you call the Boonswang Law Firm.
 Step-by-step, we can begin to answer these questions with you and get you on your way to your exciting destination soon and with a better understanding of your coverage.